 Homeward Bound of Marin operates the only emergency shelter for homeless families in Marin County, which is the entry point for our Family Services Program.
-Homeward Bound of Marin also operates five supportive housing programs for families, including the Oma Village program opened in Novato in 2017.
+Homeward Bound of Marin also operates eight supportive housing programs for families, including the Oma Village program opened in Novato in 2017.

 Being homeless is an experience of trauma for both adults and children.
 Our Family Services Program creates an environment to neutralize trauma and provide support as families stabilize and set goals for the future.